We notice you are currently visiting the UK site. Would you like to visit our main site instead?

 Server Premier

-Server Premier is Kingston’s industry-standard memory product line for modules with ECC, generally servers and workstations.
-The part numbers start with "KSM".
+Server Premier is Kingston’s industry-standard memory product line for modules with ECC, generally servers and workstations, and the part numbers start with "KSM".
+Server Premier parts can be ordered with all components locked (Full Lock) for consistency, or with only the DRAM die revision locked (DRAM Lock).

 SIMM / Single In-line Memory Module